 The principal author of this notice is Tom Morgan of the Office of Associate Chief Counsel (Employee Benefits, Exempt Organizations, and Employment Taxes).
 However, other personnel from the IRS participated in the development of this guidance.
-For further information regarding this notice, contact Mr. Morgan at (202) 317-6700 or Greg Davis at (443) 853-5590 (not toll-free calls).
+For further information regarding this notice, contact Mr. Morgan at (202) 317-6700 (not a toll-free call).